 Here’s our video review of all the vegan items at Steakhouse 71 – be sure you’re subscribed to Vegan Disney Food on YouTube to see we upload a new vegan review!

 UPDATE!
-As of October 14, there is now a plant-based version of the Steakhouse 71 Stack Burger served at lunch!
+There is now a plant-based version of the Steakhouse 71 Stack Burger served at lunch!
 We went there to check it out and you can see our vegan Steakhouse 71 burger review here.

 We hope you enjoyed our vegan Steakhouse 71 review!
 Let us know if you’re visiting Steakhouse 71 and what you thought of your experience!

 Connect with VeganDisneyFood

 @VeganDisneyFood on Instagram – where we post the latest vegan dishes and mouthwatering photos.
 Tag us in your #VeganDisneyFood photos and we might share them!